AntumMT/mod-pbmarks/README.md

 - select "Personal Bookmarks"
 - input a description into text field
 - press "Set" to store location
-- press "Got" to teleport to location
+- press "Go" to teleport to location
 ```

 ### Requirements: